 Double Bubble:

 Double bubble occurs in rare situations and can be avoided by precise surgical technique.
-A double bubble deformity occurs when an implant slips below the normal under the crease of the breast, creating an unnatural result.
+A double bubble deformity occurs when an implant slips below the normal under crease of the breast, creating an unnatural result.
 This deformity can be difficult to treat but can be done through changing the implant pocket position or the use of acellular dermal matrices (also called slings), which are often used in breast reconstruction.

 Synmastia: